Diosmin: benefits, dosage, contraindications

 Diclofenac: moderate interaction

-Diosmin may increase the blood levels and clinical effects of diclofenac by inhibiting its metabolism.
-A human pharmacokinetic study showed that taking diosmin (Venex 500, 500 mg/day) for 9 days before an oral dose of diclofenac 100 mg increased the plasma concentrations of diclofenac while reducing its clearance.
-This effect is related to inhibition of cytochrome P450 2C9 (CYP2C9), responsible for the metabolism of diclofenac.
+Diosmin could increase the blood levels and clinical effects of diclofenac by inhibiting its metabolism.
+A human pharmacokinetic study showed that taking diosmin (Venex 500, 500 mg/day) for 9 days before a 100 mg oral dose of diclofenac increased the latter's plasma concentrations while reducing its clearance.
+This effect is thought to be related to inhibition of cytochrome P450 2C9 (CYP2C9), which is responsible for diclofenac metabolism.

 Fexofenadine: moderate interaction

-Diosmin may increase the blood concentrations and clinical effects of fexofenadine.
-A human pharmacokinetic study showed that taking diosmin (Venex, 500 mg/day) for 10 days before the oral administration of fexofenadine 120 mg increased the plasma levels by 49% and decreased its apparent oral clearance by 41%.
-These effects seem related to inhibition of intestinal P-glycoprotein by diosmin, without affecting the kidney or liver.
+Diosmin could increase the blood concentrations and clinical effects of fexofenadine.
+A human pharmacokinetic study showed that taking diosmin (Venex, 500 mg/day) for 10 days before oral administration of fexofenadine 120 mg increased its plasma levels by 49% and reduced its apparent oral clearance by 41%.
+These effects appear to be related to inhibition of intestinal P-glycoprotein by diosmin, with no impact on the kidney or the liver.
 Other pharmacokinetic parameters, such as time to reach maximum plasma concentration and half-life, are not affected.

 Carbamazepine: moderate interaction

-Diosmin may reduce the therapeutic effects of carbamazepine while increasing the risk of seizures.
-A human pharmacokinetic study showed that taking diosmin (Venex, 500 mg/day) for 10 days before an oral dose of carbamazepine 200 mg increased plasma concentrations of carbamazepine by 58% while decreasing its clearance by 42%.
-Additionally, the formation of the active metabolite of carbamazepine was reduced, likely due to inhibition of cytochrome P450 3A4 (CYP3A4) by diosmin.
+Diosmin could reduce the therapeutic effects of carbamazepine while increasing the risk of seizures.
+A human pharmacokinetic study showed that taking diosmin (Venex, 500 mg/day) for 10 days before a 200 mg oral dose of carbamazepine increased carbamazepine plasma concentrations by 58% while decreasing its clearance by 42%.
+Additionally, formation of carbamazepine's active metabolite was reduced, likely due to inhibition of cytochrome P450 3A4 (CYP3A4) by diosmin.

 Precautions